-The second research discovery is that anthocyanin is an antioxidant.
-Intense sunlight results in the production of reactive oxygen species and free radicals (molecules with a negative charge due to having one free, unpaired, electron), which react strongly with cell membranes, proteins, and DNA, the destruction of which can lead to the death of the cell.
-This is the same problem experienced by all living things whose survival is a matter of organic chemistry.
-Vitamin C or ascorbic acid and vitamin E since they are antioxidants; that is they react with the free radicals to neutralize them.
-Anthocyanin has four times the antioxidant capacity of these vitamins.
+Anthocyanin is also an antioxidant.
+Intense sunlight results in the production of reactive oxygen species and free radicals (molecules with a negative charge due to having one or more free, unpaired, electrons), which react strongly with cell membranes, proteins, and DNA, the destruction of which can lead to the death of the cell.
+This problem is experienced by all living things whose survival is a matter of organic chemistry.
+Vitamin C or ascorbic acid and vitamin E are noted antioxidants, recommended as dietary supplements to reduce their deleterious effects; anthocyanin has four times the antioxidant capacity of these vitamins.
 This is the source of the general precept that a glass of red wine (containing the anthocyanin of the grape skin) a day is good for you, the hyperbole of the market economy driven by artificial media-driven consumer demand.
 Anything with colored cell sap would do just as well, like apples and plums (or apple jack and plum brandy).